 In March 2016, the triennial valuations of the pension schemes were completed.
 The deficit funding plan was reassessed between the Group and the trustees of the schemes, with the deficit funding remaining at the same level as in prior years.
 The plan involves the Group making annual payments into the schemes in order to address the deficit by February 2028 for the MCPS-PRS Alliance Pension Scheme and June 2030 for the MCPS-PRS Alliance Pension Scheme (MPCS).
+The next triennial valuation will be taking place in March 2019, and will then be presented to the board for approval.

 Key assumptions

-2017 2016
+2018 2017

 % %

-Discount rate 2.5 2.7
+Discount rate 2.9 2.5

-Expected rate of increase of pensions in payment 3.1 3.2
+Expected rate of increase of pensions in payment 3.2 3.1

 Expected rate of salary increases n/a n/a

-Expected rate of revaluation of deferred pensions 2.1 2.2
+Expected rate of revaluation of deferred pensions 2.2 2.1

 Expected rate of decrease of pensions in payment n/a n/a

-Inflation 3.2 3.3
+Inflation 3.3 3.2

+==

 Mortality assumptions

 Assumed life expectations on retirement at age 65:

-2017 2016
+· 2018 2017

 Years Years

 Retiring today

-- Males 22.5 22.5
+- Males 22.0 22.5

-- Females 24.4 24.6
+- Females 23.9 24.4

 Retiring in 20 years

-- Males 24.0 24.2
+- Males 23.4 24.0

-- Females 25.9 26.5
+- Females 25.4 25.9

-====

-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 DECEMBER 2017
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 DECEMBER 2018